EstenGrove/RegEx-Snippets/PATTERNS/README.md

 const matchCFH = tc.match(reg); // ['Fat', 'cat', 'hat']
 ```
 #### __Match Characters You DON'T Want__
+- Use "^" immediately before the characters to look for.
+The ones you DON'T want.
 ```javascript
 const allCharsNoVowels = /[^aeiou]/gi;